Wednesday, 16th October 2024 04:58

-Home / Sports / 10 Most Dominant Heavyweights in UFC History
+Home / News / Sports / 10 Most Dominant Heavyweights in UFC History

 When Daniel Cormier and Stipe Miocic meet in a rematch for the heavyweight championship at UFC 241, many people will crown the winner the greatest heavyweight to ever step in the Octagon.